Her father, Carl, is an orthodontist. Her mother's name is Susan.

 Carla is always tempted to read the end of a book first to find out what will happen.

-Carla is bicoastal.
-She maintains a home in Manhattan and in the LA area.
+For years Carla was bicoastal.
+She maintained a home in Manhattan and in the LA area.
+However, in 2012 she sold her LA home and now solely resides New York.

 Carla auditioned unsuccessfully in Italy for a role in a Franco Zefferelli film.